 A poor match can leave music thin, edgy or oddly bloated at gentle volumes, while a good pairing keeps things full and relaxed without sacrificing detail.

-Those nuances are exactly what emerge when you audition chains in a quiet Springvale room, not on a spec sheet.
+Those nuances are exactly what emerge when you read in-depth community impressions, not just a spec sheet.

 Speakers vs Headphones: Designing a Cosy Hi‑Fi Corner